andreypz/nwu-dalitz-analysis/LOG.md

 2011-Nov-24
   The following updates are added to the code:
-  * Some more histograms added: angle correlationsleptons of leptons, di-lepton, met
+  * Some more histograms added: angle correlations of leptons, dd-lepton, met
   * Z-library implementation
   * Photon+gets reweighting for Z+jets background estimation
   * Ntuples for MVA, in "Anton" directory of a root file